draconisPW/PWMAngband/docs/dungeon.rst

 potions of 'cure light wounds' could be 'red potions'.
 If you have never used, sold, or bought one of these potions, you will only see the flavor.
-You can learn what type of item it is by selling it to a store, or using it (although learning by use does not always apply to magic devices).
+You can learn what type of item it is by selling it to a store, or using it (learning by use for wands, staves, and rods can require some work as you may need the right target or something appropriate nearby to identify what the device did).
 Lastly, items in stores that you have not yet identified the flavor of will be labeled '{unseen}'.

 Chests are complex objects, containing traps, locks, and possibly treasure or other objects inside them once they are opened.
 Many of the commands